normcode/wakesiah/NOTES.md

 To run distributed tests, start background node named `bar` and run the tests in a node named `foo`:

-    $ iex --sname bar -S mix
+    $ elixir --sname bar -S mix run --no-halt
     $ elixir --sname foo -S mix test

-This doesn't restart or reset the state for the `bar@nodename` node.
+You can also use a remote shell to connect to the background node:

+    $ iex --sname baz --remsh bar@wakesiah-dev